niksu/dosarray/USAGE.md

 ./dosarray_start_containers.sh
 ```

 Once we have the configuration in place, simulating the a DoS attack is just a few steps away.
-To ensure our environment setup correctly we can run the example experiment.
+For starters, DoSArray also has a sample experiment which goes through the entire lifecycle of the experiment, starting from measurements before, after and during the attack and ending with graphing the data gathered during the experiment.
 ```
 ./dosarray_experiment_example.sh
 ```

 This script simulates the slowloris attack on apache and compiles all the container logs, .stdout and .stderr logs and the final graph generated from the availability data in the results directory.
+This is a good starting point for first-time users and we encourage you to adapt this script to suit your specific needs.
+For instance, `dosarray_setup_http_experiment.sh` can be further modified to configure various parameters such as type of server and attack, duration of attack and experiment and various measurement commmands.

 Once we have gathered all our logs and results, DoSArray also facilitates clearing out the docker containers which we created for conducting the experiment.
 The following scripts stop and delete the containers we created in each phyical host except for the target.

 ```